-We also supplement the mVMC with the restricted Boltzmann machine (RBM)~\cite{nomura2017} and the first-order Lanczos step to improve the wavefunction and also to take the zero limit of the variance extrapolation to improve the estimate by following the variance extrapolation method~\cite{imada2000,kashima2001,sorella2001} and by using the simple mVMC, mVMC +Lanczos, and mVMC+RBM results (see Appendices~\ref{app:RBM_Lanczos}, \ref{app:VarExt}, and Ref.~\onlinecite{ido2022} for the detailed procedure.
+We also supplement the mVMC method with the restricted Boltzmann machine (RBM)~\cite{nomura2017} and the first-order Lanczos step to improve the wave function and also to take the zero limit of the variance extrapolation to improve the estimate by following the variance extrapolation method~\cite{imada2000,kashima2001,sorella2001} and by using the simple mVMC, mVMC +Lanczos, and mVMC+RBM results (see Appendices~\ref{app:RBM_Lanczos}, \ref{app:VarExt}, and Ref.~\cite{ido2022} for the detailed procedure.

-Competing states with spin/charge order or strong fluctuations can be studied by imposing the mean-field order at the initial trial wavefunction~\cite{tahara2008}.
-The correlated metallic state without any symmetry breaking can also be studied by using the ground state wave function of the noninteracting system as an initial state.
+Competing states with spin and/or charge order or strong fluctuations can be studied by imposing the mean-field order at the initial trial wave function~\cite{tahara2008}.
+The correlated metallic state without any symmetry breaking can also be studied by using the ground-state wave function of the noninteracting system as an initial state.
 These initial states are then relaxed to lower the energy by optimizing the variational parameters.
 If the competing states exist, the optimization leads to multiple locally stable solutions.
-The true ground state is determined by comparing the total energy after taking the variance extrapolation descibed in Appendix~\ref{app:VarExt} and if possible after careful size extrapolation to see the thermodynamic limit.
+The true ground state is determined by comparing the total energy after taking the variance extrapolation described in Appendix~\ref{app:VarExt} and if possible after careful size extrapolation to see the thermodynamic limit.

 The computational details are the following.
 For all numerical solutions of finite-size lattices subsequently presented in this paper, we assumed the antiperiodic-periodic boundary condition on a $N= L \times L$ square lattice of length $L$, where $N$ is the number of sites on the single-layer system by ignoring the interlayer coupling except for Bi2212.
 For Bi2212, we examine the two-layer system to examine the effect of interlayer coupling, because a unit cell of Bi2212 contains two layers and the interlayer coupling could play roles in the SC.
 Within a layer, hoppings and interactions were taken into account up to $t_9$ and $V_9$, i.e., up to the 2D distance $\bm R = (3,3)$ in the unit of the Cu-Cu distance, while contributions smaller than $0.001$ eV were ignored.
 Unless explicitly mentioned this is applied throughout the whole paper.
 We concentrate solely on hole doped cases, where the hole doping is given via $\delta = 1 - N_e/N$ and $N_e$ is the number of electrons in the system.